odoo/documentation/inventory/management/incoming/handle_receipts.rst

 -  **Three steps**: Unload in input location, go through a quality control before being admitted in stock.

-Odoo uses **routes** to define exactly how you will handle the different receipt steps.
+Twenty20 uses **routes** to define exactly how you will handle the different receipt steps.
 The configuration is done at the level of the warehouse.
 In standard, the reception is a one step process, but changing the configuration can allow to have 2 or even 3 steps.